Description

 This software was created by Metaweb Technologies, Inc. and originally written and conceived by David Huynh [email protected].
 Metaweb Technologies, Inc. was acquired by Google, Inc. in July 2010 and the product was renamed Google Refine.
 In October 2012, it was renamed OpenRefine as it transitioned to a community-supported product.

-See [AUTHORS.md](./AUTHORS.md) for the list of OpenRefine contributors and [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on how to contribute yourself.
+See [CONTRIBUTING.md](./CONTRIBUTING.md) for instructions on how to contribute yourself.

 *Note that all licence references and agreements mentioned in the OpenRefine README section above